Social media platform X back online after global outage

 The outage lasted around 45 minutes before user timelines began to display as normal.

-Social media platform X, formerly Twitter, experienced a global outage on Thursday morning with users briefly unable to see their timelines.
+Social media platform X is back online following a global outage on Thursday morning with users briefly unable to see their timelines.

 Almost 4,000 outage reports had been made to the site at 6am.